mr-waseemakram/MSharp.Docs/Tutorials/9/README.md

 }
 ```

 The **SupplierForm** has got a new generic method named `MasterDetail<SupplierService>(x => x.Services,*System.Action<FormModule<Domain.SupplierService>> supplierServiceForm*)`.
 This method tells M# that this page has a nested form and act like a master detail page. **supplierServiceForm** is detail form that is a *FormModule* and is like other usual M# form pages, but it has a special method for saving its content and this method is `AddMasterDetailRow()`.
-By calling `MinCardinality()` method we have initialized this detail page with three preselected values and user can't inset less that 3 values.
+By calling `MinCardinality()` method we have initialized this detail page with three preselected values and user can't insert less than 3 values.
 If you need to put a restriction on maximum recodes, you can call `MaxCardinality()` function.

 ### Creating Supplier Service Pages